Smallest Bird in the World

 Bee Hummingbird, Cuba (Above)

-For comparison, the other hummingbird commonly found in Cuba is the Cuban Emerald, which is more than twice its size.
-Along with the Bee Hummingbird, it's known locally as a "zunzún".
-In his "Field Guide to Birds of the West Indies", the ornithologist James Bond, for whom Ian Fleming named his secret agent no less, mentions that the Cuban Emerald is sometimes called the "God Bird" or "Zumbador".
-Personally, I prefer the onomatopoeia of the name "zunzún", which most closely captures the sensation of these acrobatic aviators zipping by your head (did I mention that I also like alliteration?)
+For comparison, the Cuban Emerald is commonly found in Cuba and is more than twice its size.
+Along with the Bee Hummingbird, it is known locally as the "zunzún."
+In his Field Guide to Birds of the West Indies, ornithologist James Bond (for whom Ian Fleming named his secret agent) mentions that the Cuban Emerald is sometimes called the "God Bird" or "Zumbador."
+Personally, I prefer the onomatopoeia of "zunzún," which captures the sensation of these acrobatic aviators zipping by your head.

 Cuban Emerald, Cuba (Above)